-Recovery is an absolutely essential part of training!
-Include rest days in your plan as well as some chilled, recovery miles.
-These recovery miles help the body to adapt to the stress of training and are a great chance to focus on things that may get missed when you're tired, like form and technique.
+Recovery is an essential part of training!
+Include rest days in your plan as well as recovery miles.
+These recovery miles help the body to adapt to the stress of training and offer a chance to focus on things that may get missed when you're tired, like form and technique.

-These runs should also be short!
-Aim to run for 30 - 40 minutes.
+These runs shouldn't be too long!
+Aim to run for 30 - 45 minutes.

 - Keep your heart rate low, ideally Zone 1.